GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

 But first, you need to set up the site so that you can make changes to it later:

-1. Open the [source of this demo website][2] and click **Remix to Edit** in the upper right corner.
-A tab opens.
+1. Open the [source of this demo website][2] and click **Remix** in the upper right corner.
+A new project opens in a tab.
 This tab will be referred to as the _editor tab_.

-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/PzSGlC0EiBWw9JmpqLMu.png", alt="The editor tab.", width="800", height="488" %}
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/vNL328lOu6idOm4AKNdP.png", alt="The original source and the editor tab after clicking Remix.", width="800", height="466" %}

    The name of the project changes from **tony** to some randomly-generated name.
 You now have your own editable copy of the code.
 Later on, you'll make changes to this code.